therealarfu/Math-Interpreter-VBA/README.md

 # Math-Interpreter-VBA
 > Description
 This project is a VBA Math Interpreter, made without any external dependencies.
+It supports basic operations, floats, operation with brackets and unary expressions.
 (This is my first interpreter on VBA yay!)

 ## Documentation